jackmw94/Circum-Celeste/README.md

 Regardless, I am happy with the set of features this small-scope game has, the ability to watch replays of yours and the highscorers levels is pretty cool.
 I am also happy with a lot of the visual effects, interactions and "juice".
 It's fulfilled its purpose regardless of the fact that it was never a commercial success (which would have been surprising since I stripped the monetisation!).

 ### HOW
 Supported by Unity version 2020.3.18f1.
 Use the "Play from Boot" button to start the game in the editor.
+Use WASD keys to play in editor, you can change this to use the UI in the PlayerContainer but I wouldn't advise it.

 To create a level, create a "level layout" in the project.
 The elements that a cell can be are as follows (in order of clicking):